debjyotikar001/asset-optimise/README.md

 # Asset Optimise for Laravel

 Asset Optimise is a powerful and lightweight Laravel package designed to enhance the performance of your web applications by optimizing front-end assets.
-This package automatically minifies HTML, CSS, and JavaScript code to reduce file sizes and improve page load times and save bandwidth.
+This package automatically minifies HTML, CSS, and JavaScript code to reduce file sizes, improve page load times and save bandwidth.

 ## Key Features: